aaryapatel007/Histopathological-Cancer-Detection/README.md

 # Histopathological-Cancer-Detection
 Created an algorithm to identify metastatic cancer in small image patches taken from larger digital pathology scans.
 The data for this competition is a slightly modified version of the PatchCamelyon (PCam) benchmark dataset

+## Motivation

+* Clinical diagnosis of breast cancer is best achieved by a biopsy.
+The pathologist diagnose by manually examining the histology slides under the microscope.
+However, the traditional diagnosis system needs expertise and only experienced pathologists can accurately determine the tumor tissues.
+* Currently, in various rural parts of India, people do not have access to good healthcare facilities.
+Also, new advanced equipment are not available in rural areas so it is even possible that patients are not diagnosed properly.
+One of the primary reasons for dismal healthcare in rural areas is shortage of experienced doctors.

 ## Dataset

 The dataset used for the research is a slightly modified    version    of    the    PatchCamelyon    (PCam)    [21],[22].The original PCam dataset contains duplicate images due to its probabilistic sampling, however, this   version   does   not   contain   duplicates.
 The   dataset is open-source and can be downloaded from (<https://www.kaggle.com/c/histopathologic-cancer-detection/data>).
 The   dataset   has   more   than   220K   RGB images  with  a  dimension  of  96x96x3.
 The  given  problem  is  the  binary  classification  problem  where  the  associated label has two class labels i.e. tumor and non-tumor tissues.
 A  positive  label  indicates  that  the  center  32x32px  region  of a  patch  contains  at  least  one  pixel  of  tumor  tissue.